Blotch3D/Blotch3D/README.md

 after you've verified sprites are properly created and positioned.

-All MonoGame features remain available and accessible when using Blotch3D, and remember that Blotch3D sits on top of MonoGame.
-For
+All MonoGame features remain available and accessible when using Blotch3D.
+For examples:
-examples:

--   The models you specify for a sprite object (see the BlSprite.LODs field) are MonoGame "Model" or "VertexBuffer" objects.
+-   The Models and VertexBuffers that you can add to BlSprite.LODs are MonoGame objects.

 -   The BlWindow3D class derives from the MonoGame "Game" class.
 The Setup, FrameProc, and FrameDraw methods are called by certain